 Throughout the course of the year, the Finance Department closely monitors monthly distributions.
-Most current data through February indicates a 2% projected growth rate over the current budgeted revenue estimates.
+Most current data through February indicates a two percent projected growth rate over the current budgeted revenue estimates.
 The pattern is consistent with a strong local Santa Fe economy as reflected in the Unemployment data.
-The budget is presented with an additional 2% increase in line with long and short term observations.
+The budget is presented with an additional two percent increase in line with long and short term observations.